techexcellenceio/community/README.md

 - Follow us on [Twitter](https://twitter.com/techexcellence_){:target="_blank"} to get notifications about our events.
 - Follow us on [GitHub](https://github.com/techexcellenceio){:target="_blank"} and join our [Discussions](https://github.com/techexcellenceio/techexcellence/discussions){:target="_blank"}

-## Event Registration

-1. Join an event [Meetup Group](https://www.meetup.com/techexcellence){:target="_blank"} and add it to your calendar.
-2. On the event page, in the section "Online event" you will see a YouTube link, click on it when the event starts.
-3. The meetup is live streamed on YouTube.
-4. During the meetup, you can ask any questions via YouTube Live Chat.
-5. We generally have 1hr session with the speaker, followed by 30 min Q&A whereby some of the questions from YouTube Live Chat will be displayed and the speaker will be able to respond to them.

 ## Meetup Calendar for 2022

 - 30 Jun 2022.
 [TDD in Hexagonal Architecture and Clean Architecture](https://www.youtube.com/watch?v=WAoqGzVDHc0){:target="_blank"} - [Valentina Cupać](https://www.linkedin.com/in/valentinacupac/){:target="_blank"}, Technical Coach & Founder @ Optivem